nbars/SM-P600-Permissive-Kernel-5.1.1/README.md

 # SM-P600-Permissive-Kernel

+**!!!
+Some security features of the kernel are disabled, use it on you're own risk !!!**

 This is a permissive kernel for the SM-P600.
-This kernel is needed, if you for example like to use linux deploy on android.
+This kernel is needed, if you for example like to use Linux Deploy on Android.

 This version is currently based on P600XXUDOJ3_P600DBTDOK1 (Stock Samsung firmware - Android 5.1.1).

 ## Directory structure
 - /backup - Backup of the SM-P600 boot partition